schorschii/LAPS4LINUX/README.md

 ## Management Client: GUI
 ![screenshot](.github/screenshot.png)

+The client (both GUI and CLI) supports Kerberos authentication which means that you can use the client without entering a password if you are logged in with a domain account.
+If not, NTLM authentication is used as fallback and the client will ask you for username and password.

 It is highly recommended to turn on SSL in the config file (`~/.laps-client.json`) if your LDAP server has a valid certificate (set `ssl` to `true` and `port` to `636`).

 ## Runner